Differential Geometry of the Mixed Hodge Metric: Introduction

 \end{enumerate}

-The properties the Hodge metric has in the pure case are no longer valid in the mixed situation.
+Some properties the Hodge metric has in the pure case are no longer valid in the mixed situation.
 This is already clear from Example~3: we can not expect $D$ to have holomorphic sectional curvature which is negative and bounded away from zero along horizontal directions.
 Nonetheless, period maps of variations of mixed Hodge structure of geometric origin satisfy a system of admissibility conditions which ensure that they have good asymptotic behavior.
 At the level of $D$-modules, this is exemplified by Saito's theory of mixed Hodge modules.
-At the level of classifying spaces, one has the analogs of Schmid's nilpotent orbit theorem~\cite{dmj,nilp} and the $SL_2$-orbit theorem~\cite{knu,sl2anddeg}.
+At the level of classifying spaces, one has the analogs of Schmid's nilpotent orbit theorem~\cite{dmj,nilp} and the SL$_2$-orbit theorem~\cite{knu,sl2anddeg}. \changed{}{ \begin{rmq} The metric in \cite{nilp} is obtained by twisting the metric considered in this paper by a factor which measures how far a point in $D$ is from being an $\mathbb R$-split mixed Hodge structure. \end{rmq} }